nairod2000/nutrition_backend/README_Importers.md

 algorithm) anyway the massaged data can be downloaded from https://gofile.io/d/zXEVLX if you want to go through the process of massaging the data yourself do be warned it takes about 6 hours. the new importer takes about 30 minutes

+## Update

+new massaged data set link: https://drive.google.com/file/d/1HdkEhu2dKkXmBqnZLxg1z0wjZwSDDBYq/view?usp=drive_link still working on updating the importer to account for the problems we discovered on monday

 ```bash
 python manage.py import_units